Frequently asked questions about Roihu

 2. When will Puhti/Mahti be shut down?

-Puhti compute resources will be shut down one month after Roihu general availability.
-This means that jobs can no longer be submitted.
-The storage will, however, remain accessible until August 2026 to allow sufficient time for data migration, if needed.
+Puhti compute resources will be shut down one month after Roihu general availability, by 31 July 2026.
+After this, jobs can no longer be submitted on Puhti.
+Puhti storage and login nodes are planned to remain accessible until 15 October 2026.

 Read more about the tentative schedule here.